mikeey416/JavaKata/basic/lesson-10/README.md

 ### Exercise 1
 Write an application that counts by ten from 10 through 500 inclusive, and that starts a new line after every multiple of 50 (50, 100, 150, and so on).
 Save the file as CountByTens.java.
-Use a nested for-loop.
+Use a nested while-loop.

 Sample output: